Richard Smoley: Christology

 Smoley's Christology must be understood in the light of these ideas.
 He appears to accept most current scholarship about the historical Jesus, which, beginning with David Friedrich Strauss in the 19th century, posits that much of what appears in the Gospels is mythical or legendary.
-Smoley's Christology thus departs radically from those of most Christian denominations, but he insists that this has always been known within the esoteric Christian tradition.
+Smoley's Christology thus departs radically from those of most Christian denominations, but he insists that the esoteric meaning of many Biblical texts has always been known within the esoteric Christian tradition.
 He concurs with Origen, who says, "In the gospels ... events which did not take place at all are woven into the records of what literally did happen."

 Unlike Origen, however, and most other Christian sources, Smoley regards Jesus as no more divine than anyone else.
 He quotes A Course in Miracles (a text he cites frequently), which, speaking about Jesus, says, "Is he the Christ?
 O yes, along with you."
 In fact Smoley appears to accept the Christology of A Course in Miracles, which portrays Jesus as the figure who, through his crucifixion and particularly his resurrection, crucially reversed the fall of the cosmic "Adam," but only as a kind of first among equals in the human race.